 - Keeping out weeds, which in turn prevents root competition

-- Keeping the root moist by retaining water
+- Keeping the root moist through water retention

-- Insulating the soil to provide a buffer from extreme temperatures, a definite plus since winter is here
+- Insulating the soil to provide a buffer from extreme temperatures

 Tree mulching is advantageous for a tree’s health.
-A healthy tree has a stronger base and can better stand up to the ravages of winter weather.
-Storms and heavy winds, as you may know, are all too common in the Pacific Northwest during winter.
+A healthy tree has a stronger base and can better withstand the ravages of cold weather.
+Storms and heavy gusts, as you may be aware, are quite commonplace in the Pacific Northwest during certain times of the year.
 Our emergency tree service often removes trees damaged by severe weather.
-We can attest that almost all of these trees were in less than ideal health.
+We can attest that almost all of these trees were in less than optimal health.

 How to Mulch a Tree

-Mulch should be two to three inches thick and be applied about six inches away from the base of the trunk.
-Mulch against the trunk can cause too much moisture retention, leading to the growth of fungus.
+Mulch should be two to three inches thick and be applied about six inches away from the trunk.
+Mulch against the trunk can cause too much moisture retention, leading to fungus growth.
 Apply mulch in a circular formation with a diameter of at least three feet.

 So, what are the best types of mulch?
 We prefer natural sources, such as bark, wood chips, hay, compost, pine needles, and shredded newspaper.
 Yes, we consider newspaper a natural source since it’s made from trees.
-Don’t worry about the ink since most inks are made from soy and easily break down.
+Some homeowners worry about the ink; however, this is a non-issue since ink is made primarily from soy and easily breaks down.

-2017 will be here soon.
-A good resolution is to care for all forms of vegetation on your property that contribute to the curb appeal.
-Call Pro-Cut Tree Service if you need assistance tree mulching or need to remove a tree that’s decaying.
+Spring is here; now is a good time to care for all forms of vegetation on your property that contribute to the curb appeal.
+Call Pro-Cut Tree Service if you need help with tree mulching or need to remove a tree that’s decaying and beyond saving.

 Tree Mulching and Other Tree Care Services